 By Andrew Galbraith

-The US dollar index <.DXY>, which tracks the greenback against a basket of six major rivals, was up 0.05 percent at 93.270.
-On Tuesday, the index had hit its highest level this year, lifted by the 10-year yield.
+The dollar index <.DXY>, which tracks the greenback against a basket of six major rivals, was up 0.1 percent at 94.868.
+The euro

-(Reporting by Andrew Galbraith, additional reporting by Swati Pandey in SYDNEY; Editing by Sam Holmes)
+(Reporting by Andrew Galbraith; Editing by Sam Holmes)

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)